factorial-io/phabalicious/docs/installation.md

 ## Dependencies

-Phabalicious needs at least PHP 7.2 with the json- and openssl-extensions.
+Phabalicious needs at least PHP 7.3 with the json- and openssl-extensions.
 Most of the methods dependes on installed cli commands, you will get an error-message if they can't be found.

 ## Installation via homebrew (mac os x)

 ```
 brew tap factorial-io/homebrew-phabalicious
-brew install phab@3.8
+brew install phab
 ```

-* If you have installed phab previously, you might need to delete phab from /usr/local/bin
+* If you have installed phab previously, you might need to delete phab from `/usr/local/bin`

 ## Installation using published phar